RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-services.md

 ## Provided parameters

-The here under properties are provided at runtime to the plugin service main component:
+Here under properties are provided at runtime to the plugin service main component:
 ```js
 propTypes = {
     /** Similar to a common plugin */